BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

     - When a Pod is started, Kubernetes injects **environment variables** into the container with information about Services in the same namespace.

-    - All Services in the same namespace that exist before the Pod starts will have their information injected into the Pod's environment variables.
+    - All Services in the same namespace that exists before the Pod starts will have their information injected into the Pod's environment variables.
 These environment variables will include:
     ```
     <SERVICE_NAME>_SERVICE_HOST: The Service's cluster IP.
     <SERVICE_NAME>_SERVICE_PORT: The Service's port.
     ```

-    - You can check by get all services and run command `env` in a container.
+    - You can check by getting all services and running the command `env` in a container.

 ```
 ERROR_499_PORT_80_TCP_PORT=80